Evaluating Counterfactual Policies Using Instruments: Introduction

 We also use this data to evaluate a quota policy that requires the bottom 90\% of judges in terms of leniency to increase their release rates to match the top 10\%.
-For this policy, only imposing IV validity yields trivial bounds that allow marginally-released defendants to have misconduct rates anywhere between 0 and 1.
-Intuitively, this occurs because without any restrictions on agreement rates between judges, the judges in the bottom 90\% of leniency may choose to marginally release only IV ``never-takers'' who were not released by any judge under the status quo, and the data thus contain no information about their misconduct potential.
-To tighten the bounds, we rule out such perfect discordance between judges above and below the 90th percentile of leniency by calibrating a bound on the average disagreement rate between judges above and below the 90th percentile using \textcite{sigstad_monotonicity_2023}'s data on panels of judges who rule on the same cases.
-Under the calibrated disagreement bounds, we once again obtain informative bounds on the counterfactual.
+For this policy, only imposing IV validity yields trivial bounds that do not restrict the misconduct rates of the marginally-released defendants.
+This occurs because without any restrictions on agreement rates between judges, the judges below the 90th percentile of leniency may choose to marginally release only IV ``never-takers'' who were not released by any judge under the status quo, and the data thus contain no information about their misconduct potential.
+To tighten the bounds, we rule out such perfect discordance between judges above and below the 90th percentile by calibrating a bound on the average disagreement rate between these two groups of judges using \textcite{sigstad_monotonicity_2023}'s data on panels of judges who rule on the same cases.
+This calibration yields informative bounds on the counterfactual.